ranchodeluxe/MuttSlicer/README.md

 ```

 # Installation
-0. Checkout the repsitory
+0. clone the repsitory

-0. Run `python setup.py develop`.
+0. run `python setup.py develop`.
 Requires `setuptools` to be installed

-0. Look at the tests
+0. look at the tests